 Most cloud service providers assure guaranteed assistance round the clock.
 When you opt for cloud computing, all the service-related technicalities are taken care of by the cloud service provider.
 In the case of a disaster, even if the host server fails, the data can easily be transitioned to other available servers.
 The cloud service providers abide by the signed Service Level Agreements (SLAs) to ensure timely assistance to your business needs.

-With competitions soaring high, you might be in need of the latest applications to catch up with the rest of the crowd.
-Through cloud computing you will have access to the latest apps and infrastructure to create, develop and enhance your deliverables.
-Your company could access software that is the need of the hour, without actually having to invest in installations or in the maintenance of the software.
+With the rise in competition among businesses, you need to implement the latest technologies and applications out there to catch up with the rest of the crowd.
+Installing and maintaining new software can cost companies a huge deal of money.
+Through cloud computing, you will have access to all the latest applications and infrastructure without actually having to invest in software installations and maintenance.

 Disadvantages of Cloud Computing